 A lightweight tagging system for blogs

 The system I describe in this post is for small blogs with an index page that lists all posts.
-It’s essentially a filter on this list of posts, but to the user it seems like he navigates separate pages with a list of posts for each tag, that is, these “virtual” tag pages have their own heading, you can link to them, and use the back and forward buttons in the browser as expected.
-The advantage is that you don’t need to generate a separate static page for each tag, and the user doesn’t need to load a new page for each tag, so jumping from one tag to another is fast.1
+It’s essentially a filter on this list of posts, but to the reader it seems like he navigates separate pages with a list of posts for each tag, that is, these “virtual” tag pages have their own heading, you can link to them, and use the back and forward buttons in the browser as expected.
+The advantage is that you don’t need to generate a separate static page for each tag, and the reader doesn’t need to load a new page for each tag, so jumping from one tag to another is fast.1

 How does it work?

 If you follow a link to a virtual tag page, you are directed to the home page with a query parameter indicating the tag.
-In this case, for example, the “today I learned” tag: /?tag=TIL.
-The home page has a JavaScript snippet that parses the query parameter and filters the list of blog posts according to the tag parameter.2 It also sets a heading that contains the tag.
+In this case, for example, the “today I learned” tag: /?tag=TIL

 Let’s assume you see another interesting tag on the filtered page.
 A click on this tag filters the whole list of posts again and you instantly get another virtual page without reload.
 If the URL with the query string is not identical to the current URL, a new history state is pushed.
 To go back to the starting point, you can use the browser’s back button.
-The JavaScript snippet on the home page listens to the popstate event and re-applies the filter as long as you keep jumping from tag to tag.
+The JavaScript snippet on the home page listens to the popstate

 Some more details